trileminh94/notes/shopee.md

 Time complexity : We ask the question of how algorithm speed scale when input scale

 Space complexity : We ask the question of how will the space usuage scale as the input get very large

+`You should explicitly ask should I include that in the space complexity of space that recursion take up on the call`

 - `references: https://www.youtube.com/channel/UCNsGQ_oLlH89HoKd5uyoAEQ/videos`